Key takeaways

 Contents

 Not every class in college needs to feel like a mountain climb.
-Some courses are built to be engaging, accessible, and—yes—relatively easy.
+Some of the easiest college classes are built to be engaging, accessible, and—yes—relatively easy.
 Whether you’re trying to balance a tough semester, protect your mental health, or simply boost your GPA, choosing the right electives can make all the difference.
 Let’s break down how to spot GPA-friendly courses and how to thrive in them without slacking off.

 What Are the Easiest College Classes to Take?